-- (a) it is of such serious nature that it warrants an investigation; - (b) it concerns a possible contravention in relation to class or group of persons; and - (c) the circumstances are such that the lodging of a complaint by one person only would not be appropriate
+- (a) it is of such serious nature that it warrants an investigation; and - (b) it concerns a possible contravention in relation to a class or group of persons.

 (2) If the Commission after investigation is satisfied that a person has contravened a provision of part IV of this Act, the Commission shall make all reasonable endeavors to conciliate the matter.